Elchyrne History, Family Crest & Coats of Arms

 The surname Elchyrne was first found in Oxfordshire where Elekin (without surname) was listed in the Hundredorum Rolls of 1273.
 The Feet of Fines for Essex listed John Elekyn there in 1310 and later Thomas Elkyns was listed in Oxfordshire in 1447.

-Important Dates for the Elchyrne family
+Early History of the Elchyrne family

 This web page shows only a small excerpt of our Elchyrne research.
 Another 82 words (6 lines of text) covering the years 1310, 1447, 1455 and 1487 are included under the topic Early Elchyrne History in all our PDF Extended History products and printed products wherever possible.

 Elchyrne Spelling Variations

 Elchyrne has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Elkins, Elkyns, Ellkins, Ellkens, Elkens, Elekins, Elekins, Elekyns, Elkin and many more.